boisjacques/hklight/README.md

 # hkmqtt

 This is a prototype mqtt-homekit bridge for a basic temperature sensor.
-It is based on[hklight by Matthias Hochgatterer](https://github.com/brutella)
+It is based on [hklight by Matthias Hochgatterer](https://github.com/brutella)
 # Installation

 ## Go